freedomofpress/securedrop-docs/docs/admin/deployment/whole_site_changes.rst

 ==================

-Ideally, some or all of the following changes are made to improve the overall security of the path to the Landing Page and obfuscate traffic analysis.
+Ideally, some or all of the following changes are made to improve the overall security of the path to the :ref:`Landing Page<glossary_landing_page>` and obfuscate traffic analysis.

 #.
 Make your entire site available through HTTPS.